brick/varexporter/README.md

 Note: unlike `var_export()`, `export()` always returns the exported variable, and never outputs it.

 Note: `export()` is not a static method, as the exporter keeps an internal cache of class information, which speeds up the process of exporting multiple objects of the same class.
-As such, reusing a `VarExporter` instance several times will be slightly faster than creating a new instance every time.
+As such, reusing a `VarExporter` instance several times can be slightly faster than creating a new instance every time.

 ### Exporting stdClass objects